Modeling Customer Acquisition Strategy for Your E-commerce Business: The Dos and Don’ts

 DON’T: Be afraid to give things time

-Finally, the last thing you have to understand about planning a customer acquisition strategy for your e-commerce business is that sales cannot happen overnight.
+Finally, the last thing you have to understand about planning a customer acquisition strategy for your e-commerce business is that sales cannot happen overnight, be it a B2B eCommerce platform or a B2C brand.

 Sure, you might get the odd purchase after a single brand touch.
 But more likely than not, you’ll have to put in the work to non-intrusively lead potential customers through the sales funnel.